 How the media report violence against women has been subject to much scrutiny.
 Your task will be to analyze an article about VAW that will be provided in Canvas.
 In approximately 3-4 double spaced pages, discuss the article and highlight main themes.
 What discourses about VAW are evident in the article?
 How are victims and perpetrators represented?
 Who, if anyone, is consulted as an expert?
-References to literature and key concepts are expected.
-You should submit this in Canvas.
+References to literature and key concepts, and a works cited page, are expected.